Free Pressure Washing Software,

 Per-Square-Foot Bids with Before/After Photos

-Pressure washing closes on photos, not paragraphs.
-Build a branded estimate with line items priced per square foot — driveway at $0.18/sqft, house wash at $0.22/sqft, deck soft wash at $0.45/sqft, fleet wash at $35/truck — attach the photos you took during the walkaround, and send it from your phone before you've left the driveway.
+Menutize builds branded per-square-foot estimates with unlimited before/after photos, sent from your phone before you leave the driveway.
+Pressure washing closes on photos, not paragraphs: build an estimate with line items priced per square foot — driveway at $0.18/sqft, house wash at $0.22/sqft, deck soft wash at $0.45/sqft, fleet wash at $35/truck — attach the photos you took during the walkaround, and send it from your phone before you've left the driveway.
 Customers see a professional bid with the photos right next to the price and approve with one tap.
-Operators report close rates climb 15-25% the month they switch from texting back a number to sending a bid that looks like the work is already half-done.
+Then offer side-by-side tiers on the same screen: house only, house plus driveway, or the whole exterior.
+The visual tier comparison does the up-sell work for you — when the value difference is on the spouse's screen at dinner instead of explained over the phone three hours earlier, more homeowners step up to the middle or top option.
+Photo upload is unlimited on the free plan, so you never ration shots on a big two-story house wash.

 Estimate & Invoice Open-Tracking

 Stop guessing which prospects ghosted and which never saw the bid.
 Menutize logs every estimate email open, every estimate page view, every invoice email open, and every invoice view, and notifies you the moment it happens.
 You see the homeowner opened the driveway bid three times in 20 minutes — that's the one to call right now.
 The other prospect never opened it — that's a deliverability problem, not a "they're thinking about it" problem.
+Pressure washing is a high-bid-volume trade where most operators send far more estimates than they close, so the difference between calling the warm prospect at the right moment and chasing the cold one for a week is real money.
 Most field-service tools either don't ship open-tracking or gate it behind their highest tier.
-We ship it free.
+Menutize ships it free.

 Mobilization Deposits Before the Trailer Rolls

-A 7,000-lb trailer doesn't tow itself for free, and a Saturday morning ghost-job costs you more than the lost revenue — it costs you the fuel, the prep time, and the 9am slot you turned down.
+Menutize collects a mobilization deposit the moment the customer approves the bid, and the trailer doesn't roll until it clears.
+A 7,000-lb trailer doesn't tow itself for free, and a Saturday-morning ghost job costs you more than the lost revenue — it costs you the fuel, the prep time, and the 9am slot you turned down.
 Set a deposit percentage on each service tier (most operators use 25-50% on residential and a flat $250-$500 mobilization fee on commercial), and Menutize collects it the moment the customer approves the bid.
 The trailer doesn't roll until the deposit clears.
+Card and ACH both work, and ACH at 0.8% capped at $5 is the cheap rail on a big commercial deposit — on a $1,500 mobilization fee you pay $5 in ACH fees instead of roughly $44 on a card.
 Deposits credit straight against the final invoice when the job's done, so the customer feels great and you stop eating ghost-costs.

 Recurring Quarterly Commercial Contracts

+Menutize bills recurring quarterly and monthly commercial contracts automatically on the free plan.
 Residential pays the bills; commercial recurring pays the truck note.
-Set up a recurring service plan once — $450/quarter for a six-truck fleet wash, $180/month for a gas station forecourt and dumpster pad, $325/quarter for a strip mall sidewalk — and Menutize charges the card on every renewal, schedules the visit on your Google Calendar, and emails the property manager a reminder the week of.
-Most pressure washing shops on Menutize have 30%+ of revenue locked into commercial recurring contracts within 12 months.
-That's the cash flow that keeps the lights on through January when residential calls go quiet.
+Set up a recurring service plan once — $450/quarter for a six-truck fleet wash, $180/month for a gas station forecourt and dumpster pad, $325/quarter for a strip-mall sidewalk — and Menutize charges the card on every renewal, schedules the visit on your Google Calendar, and emails the property manager a reminder the week of.
+A book of standing commercial contracts is the steadiest revenue a wash business can build — it's the cash flow that keeps the lights on through January when residential calls go quiet, and unlike the per-square-foot residential side, it's predictable revenue you don't have to re-sell every season.
+Recurring billing is on the free plan, not reserved for a paid tier.

 Three Things Every Pressure Washing Pro Wishes They Had